 Reclaimed hardwood floors, centenary beams, high ceilings, stunning antiques, handmade vintage rugs, richly textured custom-designed furnishings, luxuriantly textured wood, leather and felt accents, original artwork, beautiful tiles, French linens, and a bounty of scents and fabrics provide a unique cocktail for the senses.

-Kau Manor is the first and only Estonian boutique hotel who has received The World Boutique Hotel Award as World’s Most Inspired Design Hotel.
+Kau Manor is the first and only Estonian boutique hotel who has received The World Boutique Hotel Award as World’s Most Inspired Design Hotel in 2016.